 All dogs, regardless of breed or size, have:

 - 42 teeth in their skull

-And, despite what some trainers may claim, all canines – wolves, coyotes, jackals, and dogs – are so genetically similar, they can interbreed.
+And all canids – wolves, coyotes, jackals, and dogs – are so genetically similar, they can interbreed.

 That doesn’t mean dogs are exactly like their wilder brethren… but they’re pretty close. 🙂

 So what does this mean for you, the dog lover living with one of these fascinating creatures?

 For maximum JOY with the least amount of conflict:

 ❥ Learn to “speak dog”